nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the update feature behaves at each step.

-Step 1.
+#### Step 1
 The user adds an equipment to the system with the help of the `add` command.
 The added equipment has the following attributes shown below.

 ![equipment0](images/equipment0.png)

 ![sequenceDiagram1](images/sequenceDiagram1.png)

-Step 2.
+#### Step 2
 The user executes `update s/S1404115ASF n/SpeakerC c/2000 pd/2022-01-29` to update equipment with serial number S1404115ASF. `Parser#parseCommand` is called from `Duke` to parse the user's input.

-Step 3.
+#### Step 3
 The parser recognises that an `UpdateCommand` is required, and the UpdateCommand is prepared to return to `Duke`.
-In the constructor of `UpdateCommand`, `prepareModification` is called to set the values of the attributes to be updated.
+In the constructor of `UpdateCommand`, `UpdateCommand#prepareModification` is called to set the values of the attributes to be updated.
 The other attributes are set to null by default.

 ![sequenceDiagramExecute](images/sequenceDiagramExecute.png)

+#### Step 4
-Step 4. `UpdateCommand#execute` is run to process the update.
+`UpdateCommand#execute` is run to process the update.
 If the serialNumber attribute is null, a `CommandResult` with a `MISSING_SERIAL_NUMBER` output string will be returned.
 Otherwise, `EquipmentManager#updateEquipment` is called.

-Step 5.
+#### Step 5
 If the update was successful, a `CommandResult` with success message will be returned, else a `CommandResult` with `UPDATE_FAILURE_MESSAGE` will be returned.
 Upon successful update, the object should be updated with the new attributes as shown in the diagram below.

 ![equipment1](images/equipment1.png)

-Step 6.
+#### Step 6
 It is not shown in the sequence diagram but ultimately when the CommandResult is returned to `Duke`, the output of the `CommandResult` gets printed out and displayed to the user.

 ### EquipmentManager